mozilla-mobile/firefox-ios/BrowserKit/Sources/SiteImageView/README.md

 constraints etc. To populate it call setFavicon and give it a FaviconImageViewModel with the data of the website you want to load.

-If you have the favicon URL available you can pre-emptively add it to the cache by creating a SiteImageFetcher and calling cacheFaviconURL.
+If you have the favicon URL available you can pre-emptively add it to the cache by creating a SiteImageHandler and calling cacheFaviconURL.
 This will avoid an unnecssary visit to the website when the FaviconImageView is loaded.